asasincreedmc/odin-landing-page/README.md

 # the-odin-project-landing-page
-Photo by Wesley Pribadi on Unsplash
+Photos by Wesley Pribadi and Jay Ruzesky on Unsplash